 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take gentamicin (systemic) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Gentamicin?

-- Tell all of your health care providers that you take gentamicin.
+- Tell all of your health care providers that you take gentamicin (systemic).
 This includes your doctors, nurses, pharmacists, and dentists.

 - If you are allergic to sulfites, talk with your doctor.
 Some products have sulfites.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.